spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

     Before setting up SSO, it's recommended to create backup credentials for your Spacelift account for use in case of SSO misconfiguration, or for other break-glass procedures.
 You can find more about this in the [Backup Credentials](./backup-credentials.md) section.

 !!! warning
     Due to a limitation in Azure AD, when you map the teams to spacelift it will only map the IDs of the teams.
-A workaround would be to rewriting the teams in the [login policy](../../concepts/policy/login-policy.md#rewriting-teams).
+A workaround would be to rewrite the teams in the [login policy](../../concepts/policy/login-policy.md#rewriting-teams).

 ## Pre-requisites